luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 You may have noticed that "LessThanLink" is absent.
 The less-than operator itself is just syntactic sugar because the argument order to :code:`GreaterThanLink` can implement a logically identical "LessThanLink".
 Personally I've often wondered why more programming languages don't conserve the less-than operator this way.
 Presumably the cost is tiny compared with improved code readability.

 .. note:: QUESTION for someone smarter than me.
 How does one check for numerical equality?
 In other words, a link or other operator that can sucessfully compare a NumberNode with a numerical value.
 Also, I saw the note about the absence of (IntValue) etc., but equality for IEEE floats is problematic for many applications because values that are no longer representable with the mantissa bits become approximated leading to all kinds of unintended behavior.

-I recommend exploring queries and Active Links further by going through the "assert-retract.scm" OpenCog example here: `<https://github.com/opencog/atomspace/blob/master/examples/atomspace/assert-retract.scm>`_
-In particular, understanding the mechanics of :code:`PutLink` and :code:`DeleteLink` will help you understand what really happens when you invoke :code:`cog-execute!` and drive home the execution model in the Atomspace.

 ValueOfLink and Thinking About Performance
 ------------------------------------------------------------------------